Our Lady of Medjugorje: Religious situation

-The Franciscan Province of Herzegovina was established in 1843 when it seceded from the Franciscan Province of Bosna Srebrena.
+The Franciscan Province of Herzegovina was established in 1843 when it was separated from the Franciscan Province of Bosna Srebrena.
 In 1846, the Holy See established the Apostolic Vicariate of Herzegovina, which was then part of the Ottoman Empire and it was considered to be a mission area.
 The first vicars were all Franciscans.
 In 1881, the area came under the control of the Austro-Hungarian Empire and Pope Leo XIII took steps to establish dioceses and appoint local bishops.
-As part of re-establishing normal church structures, the bishops worked to transfer parishes from the Franciscans to the diocesan clergy.
-The Apostolic Vicariate was elevated to the Diocese of Mostar-Duvno, which included Medjugorje.

-The Franciscans of Herzegovina saw this as a threat, depriving them of a source of income and their role as community social leaders which they attained over centuries of “difficult missionary” work while under Turkish domination.
+The Franciscans of Herzegovina saw this as a threat, depriving them of a source of income and their role as community social leaders which they attained over centuries of "difficult missionary" work while under Turkish domination.

 A jurisdictional conflict arose, known as the Herzegovina Affair or Herzegovina Case which dates back to 1923, when Rome made a decision to have the Franciscans turn over half of the parishes they control to the secular clergy.
 A smooth transition was inhibited by both a lack of sufficient diocesan clergy and by the resistance of the friars to the divestment of their parishes.
 The Franciscans complied only partially and have refused to comply with Rome's decisions ever since.
 Their resistance to this change put them into conflict with the Church's hierarchy, including their Franciscan Order in Rome.
 Their resistance to comply was against both church authority and canon law.